A safe place where people learn and grow,

 - To attend team meetings and training days if/when possible

 - To follow the policies and procedures of Ozanam House which can be found in the induction pack or in the office

 - Other general responsibilities in the context of the role as agreed with the co-ordinator

-The Yoga class runs each Monday for beginners 6:30pm to 7:30pm and for improvers 7:45pm to 9:00pm.
-The Yoga volunteer should commit to one class per week plus extra time for the preparation of the class (the exact times and dates of working will be agreed between the volunteer and the programme coordinator).
+The volunteer should commit to at least one of the classes mentioned above plus extra time for the preparation of the classes (the exact times and days of working will be agreed between the volunteer and the programme co-ordinator).
 The volunteer should commit to a minimum period of nine months.
 This covers 3 terms with each term lasting 10 weeks.
 This offers consistency to a class level and offers the volunteer the opportunity to develop that class well over time.

 Skills, Experience & Qualities Required

 - Ability to relate well to people and enjoy dealing with them

 - Ability to work independently and as part of a team

 - Self-confidence and general ease with other people